Crown and bridge restorations: strong, natural-looking restorations tailored to your practice

 Lithium disilicate

 Lithium disilicate (or Ivoclar emax) is widely used for those hyper-sensitive cosmetic cases.
 With its translucency and strength, this material can provide beautiful results for veneer cases, inlays and onlays, as well as posterior work.
-The beauty of lithium disilicate is that, as a laboratory we are able to control the opacity of the material to aid us in block selection for those more difficult to cover cases, with the CAM block selection ranges from HO (high opacity) to HT (high translucency).
-With the aid of online tools to select the correct block shade, we can communicate effectively with the clinician to help them envision the final result.Â
+The beauty of lithium disilicate is that, as a dental laboratory, we can control the opacity of the material.
+The CAM block selection ranges from HO (high opacity) to HT (high translucency), which helps us in block selection for more challenging cases.
+With the aid of online tools to select the correct block shade, we can communicate effectively with the clinician to help them envision the final result.

 Translucent ceramics for a natural finish